Table of Contents

 mysql> SELECT * FROM `select` WHERE `select`.id > 100;

-If the ANSI_QUOTES
+If the ANSI_QUOTES SQL mode is

 enabled, it is also permissible to quote identifiers within double